-• I know that posting anonymous messages or pretending to be someone else is not allowed.

-- I know that information on the internet may not be reliable and it sometimes needs checking so I will not download any material from the internet unless I have permission. - I know that memory sticks/CDs from outside of the school may carry viruses so I will always give them to my teacher so they can be checked before opening them. - I know that I am not allowed on personal email, social networking sites or instant messaging in school. - I know that all school devices/computers and systems are filtered and monitored, including when I am using them at home.
+- I know that posting anonymous messages or pretending to be someone else is not allowed. - I know that information on the internet may not be reliable and it sometimes needs checking so I will not download any material from the internet unless I have permission. - I know that memory sticks/CDs from outside of the school may carry viruses so I will always give them to my teacher so they can be checked before opening them. - I know that I am not allowed on personal email, social networking sites or instant messaging in Western Road Community Primary School. - I know that all Western Road Community Primary School devices/computers and systems are filtered and monitored.